Optimizing for Strategy Diversity in the Design of Video Games: General Lower Bound (Proof of )

 If the last border block is odd, then we can add the remaining $m-k -s$ stars to the right of the first border block.
 Since $m < n$, we can always do so without affecting the last border block.
 If the last border block is even, then we add one star to the left of this border block.
-If the added star doesn't connect this border block to any other block.
-Then we are done.
-If the added star connects this border block to another block $\alpha$, then $\alpha$ is an even block and, therefore, the last border block changes parity because it now has 1 + $|\alpha|$ additional stars, and 1 + $|\alpha|$ is odd.\Halmos \endproof
+If the added star doesn't connect this border block to any other block, then we are done.
+If the added star connects this border block to another block $\alpha$, then $\alpha$ is an even block and, therefore, the last border block changes parity because it now has 1 + $|\alpha|$ additional stars, and 1 + $|\alpha|$ is odd. \endproof

-The next lemma shows that when a $k$-subset has $m-k$ odd inner blocks for $1 \le k \le m$, then it is included in a facet with gap parity opposite to $m$ if the last border block has parity also opposite to $m$.
+The next lemma shows that when a $k$-subset has $m-k$ odd inner blocks ($1 \le k \le m$), then it is included in a facet with gap parity opposite to $m$ if the last border block's parity is opposite to $m$.

 \begin{lemma} Let $L \subseteq [n]$ such that $|L| = k \in [n]$.
 If the array of $L$ is in $A^{\mathrm{even}}(n,k,m-k)$, then $L$ is included in an even facet.
-Similarly, if the array of $L$ is in $A^{\mathrm{odd}}(n,k,m-k)$, then $L$ is included in an odd facet. \end{lemma} \proof{\emph{Proof}.} We prove the result in the even case.
+Similarly, if the array of $L$ is in $A^{\mathrm{odd}}(n,k,m-k)$, then $L$ is included in an odd facet. \end{lemma} \proof We prove the result in the even case.
 The odd case is argued similarly.
 Let $\alpha \in A^{\mathrm{even}}(n,k,m-k)$ be the array of $L$.
 By adding one star to every inner odd block in $\alpha$ (exactly $m-k$ stars added), we ensure that the resulting array has 0 inner odd blocks and an even last border block.
-The resulting array corresponds therefore to an even facet and $L$ is included in an even facet.\Halmos \endproof
+The resulting array corresponds then to an even facet and $L$ is included in an even facet. \endproof